Christening your pet is perhaps an equally daunting process as naming your child.

 Again, this name also speaks about the smokey color that most husky dogs inherit.

-Refers to the speed and energy of your Husky.
+This refers to the speed and energy of your Husky.

 This is a good name for a vibrant pet that is filled with enthusiasm has is tremendously quick in all that it does.